Is the Ark of the Covenant in Ethiopia?

 They came back and told me about the replica of the Ark, known as the Tabot, which is paraded around the island during the festival of Timkat, and a shrine on the patch of land where Mary and Jesus allegedly slept.

 From there, we set sail for Dek Island in the heart of the lake, where we camped amid fruit groves on the edge of a small, dilapidated village.
-We were woken 4am by the haunting Christian calls to prayer and later that morning, sailed to the northern tip of the island to Narga Selassie – one of Ethiopia’s least visited and most beautiful churches.
+We were woken at 4 a.m. by the haunting Christian calls to prayer and later that morning, sailed to the northern tip of the island to Narga Selassie—one of Ethiopia’s least visited and most beautiful churches.

 “This place is blessed,” the priest explained.
 “No bad deeds can occur on the island as the magic of the Ark will last forever.
 That is why so many people live here still even when there is no work.”